foxBMS/foxbms-2/docs/general/safety/safety.rst

     Chemicals from the battery might threaten your health.
 Do not touch chemicals and wear chemical protective gloves and safety goggles.
-Regard material safety data sheet (MSDS) from the battery cell manufacturer.
+Regard material safety datasheet (MSDS) from the battery cell manufacturer.

 .. warning::
     ..
 W012, W026